dmytrostriletskyi/pdbe/README.md

 $ pdbe --dir path/to/dir-with-python-files --clear
 ```

-Flag `--ew` instead of `--dir` allows you to put import pdb statement into all python files in all nested directories.
+Flag `--ew` instead of `--dir` allows you to put import pdb statement into all python files in all directories (nested from specified.).

-### Advanced
+### Advanced usage

 `pdbe` provides some commands, that seems like git's arsenal.

-First of all, you can commit changes (in our case it is import pdb statements only) with following command:
+First of all, you can commit (save to ususing in future) state of import pdb statements:

 ```
 $ pdbe --commit 'Commit message'